hawkrives/gobbldygook/area-data/README.md

 ### Course Expressions

 A course expression is a powerful construct.
-It can be as simple as "the user must have taken Computer Science 111," or as complex as "one course with both the EIN general education requirement *and* taken in a year before (or in the same year as) the highest year from courses with the BTS-T general education requirement," or really anything in-between.
+It can be as simple as "the user must have taken Computer Science 111," or as complex as "one course with both the EIN general education requirement *and* taken in a year after (or in the same year as) the lowest year from courses with the BTS-T general education requirement," or really anything in-between.

 The most basic course expression is a single course.
 A single course is specified, at the simplest level, by the department abbreviation, a space, then the course number, like `CSCI 115` or `AS/RE 150`.
 If you use a dual-department course, it must use the short abbreviations of the departments—AS instead of ASIAN, AR instead of ART—separated by a forward-slash (the `/` character.)